 How is Malware Delivered via Email?

 Malware can be installed in several ways, but email is one of the most common attack vectors.
-An email is sent to an individual that includes an attachment that has malicious code which, if executed, will result in the installation of malware.
-That could be in a one-step process, or more commonly, in multiple stages.
-Alternatively, a hyperlink could be included in the message body or within an attachment.
-If that link is clicked, the user will be directed to a malicious site where a malicious file is downloaded.
-Social engineering techniques are used in the emails to trick recipients into taking that action that will result in a malware infection.
+In a phishing attack, an email is sent to an individual that includes an attachment containing malicious code, which, if executed, will result in the installation of malware.
+The attack could be a one-step process or a more advanced two-stage approach where the attachment contains code to download the final payload.
+Another strategy incorporates embedded links in an email message to direct users to an attacker-controlled website.
+If the malicious link is clicked, corporate users will be directed to a malicious site where they could be tricked into downloading malware or divulging their corporate network credentials.

 What is Email Sandboxing?

 Email sandboxing is a security feature that helps to identify and block these new email-based threats.
 Any unseen exploits in the wild are called zero-day threats or zero-hour threats.
 Zero-day threats get their name from old antivirus companies for having no signatures until they’re analyzed.
 With AI-driven email security, zero-day threats are identified using numerous triggers and data contained within messages, including their headers.

 After email security identifies a threat, it must send messages to a safe location.
 The sandbox is a segmented storage location where malware cannot reach the internal network.
 Malware can be stored without affecting the internal network, and administrators can review it without affecting their devices.
 Security analysts use these sandboxed executables to research zero-day threats and identify their attack mode.

 Included with the SpamTitan sandbox is machine learning automation to perform behavioral analysis.
 The analysis can determine how sandboxed malware behaves so that the research can be reported to others to help stop any critical global downtime from sophisticated ransomware or other malicious activity.
 All machine learning and analysis are done in the sandbox so that malicious messages do not affect the business environment.